PonderLM-2: Pretraining LLM with Latent Thoughts in Continuous Space: Methodology

 \subsection{Inference Process}

 The inference process of our model is straightforward (\autoref{fig:latentlm_infer_fig}).
 For each token to be generated, the model first computes its corresponding last hidden state.
-This hidden state is then used as the input embedding for the subsequent token generation step, mimicking a recurrent thinking process.
+This hidden state is then used as the next-step embedding, mimicking a recurrent thinking process.